 George is great.
 He's always laughing.

-Note: We normally use always with this use.
+Note that we normally use always with this use.

-- When we are telling a story:
+- telling a story:

-- When we are summarising the story from a book, film or play etc.:
+- summarising a book, film or play: